 22.04.13.
 Steel mesh fence cordon.
 Red zone, abandoned Antiques & BNZ awaited demolition, Armagh St

-Armagh St / New Regent St junction: CERA's maze fence dead-end.
+Armagh St / New Regent St junction: CERA's maze fence was a dead-end.
 ROAD CLOSED: The shortest, logical way to reach Victoria Sq from that point was straight along Armagh St, about 150m, a city block.
-But Forsyth Barr / Crowne Plaza Hotel, awaiting repairs, had blocked that way to Victoria Sq for over 2 years.
+But Forsyth Barr / Crowne Plaza Hotel, awaiting repairs blocked that way to Victoria Sq for over two years!

 22.04.13.
 ROAD CLOSED.
 Steel mesh fence cordon.
 New Regent St / Armagh St junction view, red zone, abandoned Forsyth Barr / Crowne Plaza Hotel left awaited repairs.
 Copthorne Hotel right awaited demolition for the new RC Cathedral precinct